 - Windows Remote Desktop (RDP) connections: The server dictates which encryption mechanism to use.
 Jump supports all RDP encryption mechanisms: 40/56/128 bit RDP encryption, TLS/SSL or FIPS encryption.
 Jump also supports NLA authentication for Windows Vista and later.
 Encryption can not be disabled for RDP connections.

-- Mac OS X and VNC connections are encrypted via SSL when configured using Jump's automatic configuration feature.
+- VNC connections are encrypted via TLS/SSL when configured using Jump's automatic configuration feature.